nus-cs2113-AY2223S1/tp/docs/UserGuide.md

   carpark as one of its results.
 - Multiple words can be input to narrow the filtered results further.
 Given the previous example, `clementi ave` will also give the above carpark as one of its results.
+- Only a summarised list of carparks with minimal information will be shown.
 - For convenience, the `filter` command also matches substrings at the _beginning_ of a word.
 Following the previous example, `clem` will also match the above carpark.
 - In carpark names, matched words will be wrapped with ` to easily see at a glance what was matched.